 - Ticket sales stop at 9:15 p.m.

-- Outdoor observation deck (only open when weather permits) requires separate ticket purchase.
+- Outdoor observation deck (only open when weather permits) is included in the base ticket.

 Appropriate dress and footwear are required to visit Taipei 101's observatories -- don't wear flip-flops!